h4kc/blog/README.md

         - usepathname issue
         -langage issue
         - fonts issue
+        - implement conditions on the data coming from notion

 First, Edit .env  and the data.tsx file then run the development server: